Charles Addams: Legacy

+The Tee & Charles Addams foundation was established in 1999 "to interpret and share the artistic achievement of Charles Addams’s life through exhibitions and programs developed from all works by Charles Addams including the Foundation’s own collections and from its copyrights of the Addams oeuvre."
+Prior to the COVID-19 pandemic the foundation offered tours of the couples' property and displayed artefacts from Addams' life.

 The Charles Addams Fine Arts Hall in Philadelphia was named in his tribute by the University of Pennsylvania in 2001.

 On the occasion of his 100th birthday, January 7, 2012, Charles Addams was honored with a Google Doodle.

 Addams was inducted into the New Jersey Hall of Fame in 2020.

-On April 30, 2021, his macabre holiday illustration "Addams and Evil", a 1947 interior book cartoon from The Addams Family Christmas, sold for $87,500, the author's world auction record, over seven times initial estimates.
+On April 30, 2021, the original art for his macabre holiday illustration "Addams and Evil", a 1947 interior book cartoon from The Addams Family Christmas, sold for $87,500, the author's world auction record, over seven times initial estimates.